 h. of desired material or non-material items or outcomes (such as money; a job, a raise, or a promotion; healing; or a spouse)

 i.
 Also used in the same context as occult teachings on “ascension, manifesting, developing, evolving/evolution,” especially in regards to the “manifesting of the human spirit.”
-(See: “Shining Ones”)
+(See the chapter: “Shining Ones”)

 j.
 In some contexts, this is a concept practiced within occult groups to describe the same thing that is often called by the charismatic term, “name it, claim it” whereby incantations and spells are used to manifest something that is desired. (see point h) Christians, particularly those within charismatic circles, often erroneously use scripture as their spell book, prayers as their incantations, and the name of Jesus as their invocation to command God.